-Once we have been hired, we try and send out the Expungement or Sealing Packet, typically by email, as soon as possible.
-The speed in which we can do this depends on how quickly we receive the information needed to complete the packet.
+Once we have been hired, we send out the Expungement or Sealing Packet, as soon as possible.
 Very often, we can send out the packet on the same day we are hired.
 However, sometimes we have to obtain the documents from the Clerk’s Office first.

 You, as our client, can speed this process up by looking for the packet in your email daily.
-Once received, have all three documents notarized (or those specified) as quickly as possible.
-Immediately schedule an appointment to have your fingerprints taken by a law enforcement agency.
-Once these are done, mail the originals to our office.
+Once received, complete the packet as quickly as possible and return the documents to our office.

 Make Payments of Fees and Costs As Soon As Possible When Due

-Once we receive the Certificate of Eligibility, we notify our client immediately.
-The second payment is due at that time.
-The sooner it is received the sooner the petition is filed with the Clerk of Court.
+The second payment is due once we are ready to petition the court.
+The sooner it is received the sooner the petition is filed.
 From the point of filing the petition we are looking at about 45 days (average) until the process is completed.
+Often a lot sooner.